Cyberman-tM/beq_categorization_php_old/README.md

 (Doesn't mean it can't also be in Y, Z, A and perhaps even B :-D)

 The XML file is copied regularly from the server where the actual collection (via beq) happens.
 This repository is therefore mainly a static public place to look for it.

+The PHP files can safely be ignored, all that matters is this file:

+beq_categories.txt

+(It's an XML file with TXT extension to prevent over-eager plugins to render it instead of simply copying it.)